The key to effectively managing coronavirus is vaccination.

 - They cannot give you COVID-19.

-- mRNA vaccines do not use the live virus that causes COVID-19.
+- They do not use the live virus that causes COVID-19.

 - They do not affect or interact with your DNA in any way.